 Possible editorial feedback: Editor requests that you perform additional tests.

 Possible response to the editor: Yes, these additional analyses are informative.
-We made sure to distinguish them from our preregistered analysis plan, which is the most resistant to the problem of alpha inflation.
+We made sure to distinguish them from our preregistered analysis plan that is the most robust to alpha inflation.
 These analyses provide additional information for learning from our data.